varshith19-ctrl/ChatSync/README.md

 ChatSync is a real-time one-on-one chat application built using **Socket.IO** and React, enhanced with an intelligent **AI Summarizing Mode**.
 The app allows private messaging between users and offers the option to view AI-generated summaries of conversations using advanced language models like Cohere.
 This feature makes it ideal for productivity and communication clarity.

+Hey if you do not want to signup

+Use these credentials
+username:- PAV@gmail.com
+Password:- 123456

 ---

 ## 🚀 Features